Justice Department, states weigh action against Moody's

-Legal experts say they expect the S&P case might simply be a prelude to more action.
+Legal experts say the type of activity described in the S&P lawsuit does not appear isolated to that firm, and the S&P case might simply be a prelude to more action.

 "It may very well be that the government's testing their waters and they don't want to bite off more than they can chew," said Philip Hilder of Hilder & Associates in Houston, a former federal prosecutor.
 "Nobody should take these cases lightly."

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000